 Caitlin’s Corner is one of my favourite YouTube channels.
 Caitlin makes practical bullet journaling videos (that you can actually reproduce yourself, even if you have zero artistic talent) and study vlogs about being a student at the University of Toronto.
-Caitlin’s videos are so fun to watch because she has such a delightful personality.
-Once you watch one video, you’ll want to watch them all.
 Caitlin has recently graduated and now works on her YouTube channel full time.

 2. Elena Handtrack

-Elena is reading Law at St John’s college, Cambridge.
-Elena’s channel includes study vlogs, practical study tips and real time study with me videos.
-Elena is also sharing what it is like to study with a mental health condition and why it is important not to compromise your mental health whilst you are studying.
+Elena is reading Law at St John’s College, Cambridge.
+Elena’s channel includes study vlogs, practical study tips and real-time study with me videos.
+In her videos, Elena also shares what it is like to study with a mental health condition.
+In addition to why it is important not to compromise your mental health whilst you are studying.
 Check out Elena’s channel for a realistic view of what it is like to study at The University of Cambridge.